-But, if you can bypass those two problems the balloon analogy is pretty good.
-It shows that it's the space between dots which is expanding, shows the overall space/volume of the territory getting bigger and shows that the dots themselves aren't expanding very much i.e. the galaxies themselves aren't slowly getting bigger, just the region between them.
-Technically, becase empty space is stretching then yes, the distance between two stars will slightly increase over time (the dots on the balloon will gradually grow larger as the ink molecules are moved away from each other) but the effect is too small to observe.
+But, if you can bypass those two problems, the balloon analogy is pretty good.
+It shows that it's space between dots expanding, shows the overall space/volume of the territory getting bigger and shows that the dots themselves aren't expanding very much i.e. the galaxies themselves aren't getting much bigger, just the region between them.
+Technically, becase empty space is stretching then yes, the distance between two stars will slightly increase over time (the dots on the balloon will gradually grow larger as the ink molecules are moved) but the effect is too small to observe.

 It's also very useful in showing that the Universe has no centre.
 If you imagine asking the little bug to find the central point of the balloon's surface it wouldn't be able to.
-For the same reason a circle has no start and stop point, the surface of the balloon has no centre.
+For the same reason a circle has no start and stop, the surface of the balloon has none either.
 You could pick any point on the surface equally.
 The "centre" of the balloon exists in a higher dimension than the bug can percieve.

 I've also heard a pretty good analogy which is to imagine the Universe as a blob of dough with chocolate chips in it.
 As the dough is cooked it expands and the chocolate chips end up further away from each other.
 Although even the word "expands" could be misleading.
 Stretching is really what Friedmann had in mind.